m0rphius/PERFuzzer/README.md

 # PERFuzzer

 **PERFuzzer** is a hardware-oriented instruction fuzzer designed to explore subtle behaviors in CPU microarchitecture using performance counters.
-Built on top of a custom kernel module called **FuzzBench** (a fork of nanoBench), it automates the generation, execution, and analysis of randomized instruction sequences to detect timing anomalies and microarchitectural side effects.
+Built on top of a custom kernel module called **FuzzerBench** (a fork of nanoBench), it automates the generation, execution, and analysis of randomized instruction sequences to detect timing anomalies and microarchitectural side effects.
 The generation of random testcases and communication between the fuzzer and kernel module, is inspired by Microsoft's **Revizor**, which is also a fuzzer that searches for microarchitectural leaks in CPUs

 ---